-Having set up the exhibition in mid-September with Tom Rockman Arielly and members of staff at Otago Girls' High School, Lizzy Eaves spent a day training students to be peer guides.
-"It was an absolute pleasure to deliver peer guide training at Otago Girls’ High School to thirty students from Year 9 to Year 13, along with several Year 12 boys from John McGlashan College.
-These young women and men are now very well equipped to guide their own school peers and students from other Otago schools through the exhibition in the coming weeks."
+Having set up the exhibition in mid-September with Tom Rockman Arielly and members of staff at Otago Girls' High School, Lizzy Eaves spent a full day training students to be peer guides.
+"It was an absolute pleasure to deliver peer guide training at Otago Girls’ High School to thirty students from Year s 9 to Year 13, plus several Year 12 boys from John McGlashan College.
+These young women and men are now very well equipped to guide their peers and students from other Otago schools through the exhibition in the coming weeks."

-A large number of regional schools have booked to visit the venue during the last week of Term 3 and the first week of Term 4, which include Logan Park High, Lawrence Area School, Dunstan High, South Otago High, Bayfield High, Kavanagh College, Columba College, St Kevin’s College, Catlins Area School and St Peter’s College.
-Lizzy adds: "I'm convinced that these students will do an outstanding job as peer guides and will confidently use their training to explore issues of discrimination and prejudice with young people in their schools and from local colleges."
+A large number of regional schools have booked to visit the venue during the last week of Term 3 and the first week of Term 4.
+These include: Logan Park High, Lawrence Area School, Dunstan High, South Otago High, Bayfield High, Kavanagh College, Columba College, St Kevin’s College, Catlins Area School and St Peter’s College.
+Eaves adds: "I'm sure these students will do an outstanding job as peer guides and will use their training confidently to explore issues of discrimination and prejudice with young people visiting from the local region."

 Open to members of the public during the two week spring school holidays, the team at Anne Frank NZ hope that visitors to the exhibition will be moved and inspired by what they read and see.
 As Anne so rightly said: "The good news is that you don’t know how great you can be!
 How much you can love!
 What you can accomplish!
 And what your potential is!"